mcmont/arduino-12bit-analog-io/README.md

 ## Overview
 This Arduino Uno firmware implements 8 12-bit analog input and output channels.
 The Arduino controls a 12-bit National Semiconductor (now Texas Instruments) [ADC128S052](http://www.ti.com/lit/ds/symlink/adc128s052-q1.pdf "View datasheet") analog to digital converter (ADC) IC and an Analog Devices [AD5628](http://www.analog.com/media/en/technical-documentation/data-sheets/AD5628_5648_5668.pdf "View datasheet") digital to analog converter (DAC) IC using the [SPI bus](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).

 This firmware uses event-based execution driven by serial interrupts.
-When the user issues a command the relevant IC is selected, a command is sent and (in the case of the ADC) the response is read.
+When the user issues a command the relevant IC is selected by setting its slave select (SS) pin LOW, a command is sent and (in the case of the ADC) the response is read.

 ## IC pinout
 The IC pins are designated by their names, rather than by their pin numbers.
 This is because different packages are available and pin layouts vary between them.